 The final figure is 36,750,000.
 This is in the ballpark of Gattaca (another Sci-Fi film).

 By the way, the featured image is of Evan Rachel Wood and Olivia Wilde (they were in episodes of Doll & Em as themselves).
 Back to before, it’s possible for a novelist to sell the film rights while retaining the right to veto casting choices.
 Gregory Mcdonald did the same thing when his Fletch series were optioned in the second half of the seventies.
 As a result, he rejected Burt Reynolds and Mick Jagger as the titular protagonist.
-This precedence should have installed certainty in future novelists, but then not many of those know about Gregory’s situation.
+This precedence should have installed certainty in upcoming novelists, but then not many of those know about Gregory’s situation.